lalifb/lalifb/README.md

 ---

 ### 🌱 About Me
-- 🎓 4th year Computer Science student at Jimma University
+🎓 4th year Computer Science student at Jimma University
 - ⚡ Skilled in MERN stack, Python, and Telegram bot development
 - 🔐 Exploring malware simulation, cryptography, and proactive defense strategies
 - 🎨 Passionate about clarity, accessibility, and culturally sensitive communication
-- 📚 Sharing reproducible, assignment-ready solutions and community-friendly resources
+- 🌟 Crafting secure, innovative solutions with clarity and community impact

 ---